aaronpk/live-chat-overlay/README.md

 Live Chat Overlay
 =================

-This CSS and JS turns the popout YouTube chat window into something that can be used to show chat comments keyed over a video.
+This browser extension turns the YouTube popout chat window into something that can be used to show chat comments keyed over a video.
+You can also bring it in to software like OBS or Lightstream Studio as a browser source!

 ![chat-screenshot](chat-screenshot.png)